-What Does The Veterinary Establishment/Commercial Pet Food Industry Tell You About Home Cooked And Not Cooked Diets?
+What Does The Veterinary Establishment And The Commercial Pet Food Industry Tell You About Home Cooked And Not Cooked Diets?

 They will unanimously tell you that home-cooked or uncooked meals are very bad for your pet.
 For them, there is no middle ground.
-The group includes all the heavy hitters: the AVMA, AAHA , the CDC and the pet-food-industry-sponsored American College of Veterinary Nutrition.
-If you look closely at those AVMA, AAHA and ACVN links I provided and the publications they generate, you will see that many of the same veterinarian players appear in all of them.
-If you part the fig leaves covering the funding sources of these groups, you will eventually find a megapetfood corporation intent on making money or some federal bureaucrat whose assigned duty minimizing a perceived public health risk – not the health and best interests of your dog and cat.
-Here is what they will all tell you:
+This group includes all the heavy hitters: the AVMA, the AAHA, the CDC and the pet-food-industry-supported American College of Veterinary Nutrition.
+If you look closely at those AVMA, AAHA and ACVN links I provided and the publications they generate, you will see that many of the same veterinarian operatives appear in all of them.
+If you part the fig leaves covering the funding sources of these groups, you will eventually find a megapetfood corporation intent on making money or some federal bureaucrat whose assigned duty is minimizing a perceived public health risk – not the health and best interests of your dog and cat.
+Here is what they all will tell you: